vstoykovbg/nginx.conf-examples/redirects.md

+# nginx.conf example redirects

-# nginx.conf www to non-www and http to https redirects in one server block
+## www to non-www and http to https redirects in one server block

 This will redirect:
 * all requests for http://www.example.com and https://www.example.com to https://example.com